auth0/java-jwt/README.md

 ### Usage
 Note for Auth0 users:
 By default, Auth0's CLIENT_SECRET is base64-encoded.
-To work with JWTVerifier, it must be decoded first.
+To work with JWTVerifier or JWTSigner, it must be decoded first.

+#### Verify a JWT Token

 ```java
 public class Application {